-For EPS, DDRs consist of two products: pitch angle values, and pitch angle distribution spectrograms over selected ranges of energies for selected time periods.
+For EPS, DDRs consist of three products: pitch angle values, pitch angle distribution spectrograms over selected ranges of energies for selected time periods, and daily pitch angle distribution spectrograms.
 For FIPS, DDRs consist of seven products that provide data for spatial and temporal distributions of observed density for major ion species, and for selected ion species and time periods, energy spectra, pitch angle distributions, ion flux, density, temperature, and pressure, and viewing normalizations for each energy scan.
 The DDR data were delivered to the PDS as CODMAC (Committee on Data Management and Computation) Level 4 data.
 EPPS's DDRs are formatted to include standard PDS labels.
 A detailed description of all data products in the EPPS DDR follows.